 said one couple who was shopping for their Thanksgiving turkey in Cleveland this past weekend.
 It’s sentiment that’s being voiced around the country.

 Then, of course, there are those who are moving forward with their holiday traditions, including maxing out their credit cards and fiscal cliff be damned.
 While most credit card users – around 58 percent – say they are planning on maintaining their spending to 2011 levels, 14 percent say they plan to actually spend more than last year.
 The mere 18 percent who plan to use their rewards points to help cover the cost of Christmas and Thanksgiving is actually in line with a few other trends.
 Folks are not using their credit cards.
 Period.
 Since they’re holding their plastic close, they’re simply not earning enough rewards to redeem.
-Capital One has another explanation, too.
+The Bank has another explanation, too.
 Affluent consumers are also shifting they’re habits, too.
 More are looking for sales and great deals all year long, which mans they’re buying Christmas gifts in April.

 Finally, another reason some Americans aren’t using their rewards points for holiday shopping could be because they’ve come to rely on those rewards and cash back credits to help offset a lack of funds through the year.
 They’re using those rewards on gas, groceries, lunch money and unexpected repairs or purchases.